microsoft/DirectX-Specs/d3d/Raytracing.md

              RAY_FLAG_SKIP_PROCEDURAL_PRIMITIVES |
              RAY_FLAG_ACCEPT_FIRST_HIT_AND_END_SEARCH> q;

-    // Set up a trace
+    // Set up a trace.
+No work is done yet. q.TraceRayInline(
-    q.TraceRayInline(
         MyAccelerationStructure,rayFlags,
         instanceMask,
         MyRay);

-    // This is where behind-the-scenes traversal happens,
+    // Proceed() below is where behind-the-scenes traversal happens,
     // including the heaviest of any driver inlined code.
-    // In simplest of scenarios, this only needs to be called once:
+    // In this simplest of scenarios, this only needs to be
+    // called once rather than a loop:
-    // based on the specialization above, traversal completion is
+    // Based on the template specialization above,
-    // guaranteed.
+    // traversal completion is guaranteed.
     q.Proceed();

+    // Examine and act on the result of the traversal.
+    // Was any hit committed?
     if(q.CommittedStatus()) == COMMITTED_TRIANGLE_HIT)
     {
         ShadeMyTriangleHit(